Flu Vaccination: Why It Matters and What You Can Do

 Keep up to date on CDC vaccination recommendations

-• CDC publishes new vaccination schedules every February and influenza seasonal guidance for the US prior to each flu season every August
+• CDC publishes new vaccination schedules every February and influenza seasonal guidance for the United States prior to each flu season every August

 • As updated immunization guidance becomes available, share this information with your patients